Plaintiff Attorney: Bradford G. Moore

 Claims Alleged: Personal Injury, Breach of Contract, Negligence

-Smith, Freed & Eberhard associate CJ Martin recently won an impressive Motion for Summary Judgment by way of a thorough analysis of the relevant case law that eliminated the need for costly discovery.
+A Smith Freed Eberhard associate recently won an impressive Motion for Summary Judgement by way of a thorough analysis of relevant case law that ended up eliminating the need for costly discovery.

-CJ’s client sold her house to the family of the Plaintiff in Clark County, Washington in 1996, at which time the Plaintiff was only four years old.
-Ten months after moving in the Plaintiff fell from a deck stairway that was missing its railing, resulting in a head injury that caused him seizures throughout his childhood (of which his most recent was approximately five years prior to his filing suit).
-CJ’s client agreed that she had promised to install the railing but that she did not arrange for it to be fixed until after his fall.
+Smith Freed Eberhard’s client sold her house to the family of the Plaintiff in Clark County, Washington, at which time plaintiff was just four years old.
+Ten months after moving in, Plaintiff fell from a deck stairway that was missing its railing, resulting in a head injury that caused him seizures throughout his childhood (of which his most recent was approximately five years prior to his filing suit).
+Our client agreed that she had promised to install the railing, but that she did not make those arrangements until after the incident fall.
 Because the statute of limitations tolled until the Plaintiff became an adult, he was able to bring suit for personal injuries alleging both negligence under landowner/premises liability theory as well as breach of contract.
-Further, the Plaintiff claimed a lifetime of lost wages because the only job he wanted (now, as a 20 year old) was as an underwater welder – a position inaccessible to him on account of his seizure history rendering him unable to obtain scuba certification.
+Plaintiff also claimed a lifetime of lost wages because the only job he wanted (now, as a 20 year old) was as an underwater welder – a position no longer possible for him on account of his seizure history rendering him unable to obtain scuba certification.

-By undertaking a thorough analysis of relevant case law, and moving for summary judgment, CJ saved her client significant costs as she avoided the need to do any medical document discovery, hire any medical experts, do any depositions, hire any safety/construction/deck experts, or even go out to the house.
-CJ won on the law alone, achieving a quick and economical dismissal for her very appreciative client.
+By undertaking such a thorough analysis of relevant case law and moving appropriately for summary judgement, Smith Freed Eberhard attorneys saved yet another client significant costs.
+Ultimately, there was no need for discovery, medical experts, depositions, or even a site visit to the house.
+The defense won on the law alone – a quick and economical dismissal for a very appreciative client.

 Then we’ll tell you how we can help.